Phenylketonuria: History

 Before the causes of PKU were understood, PKU caused severe disability in most people who inherited the relevant mutations.
-Nobel and Pulitzer Prize winning author Pearl S. Buck had a daughter named Carol who lived with PKU before treatment was available, and wrote an account of its effects in a book called The Child Who Never Grew.
+Nobel and Pulitzer Prize-winning author Pearl S. Buck had a daughter named Carol who lived with PKU before treatment was available, and wrote an account of its effects in a book called The Child Who Never Grew.
 Many untreated PKU patients born before widespread newborn screening are still alive, largely in dependent living homes/institutions.

 Phenylketonuria was discovered by the Norwegian physician Ivar Asbjørn Følling in 1934 when he noticed hyperphenylalaninemia (HPA) was associated with intellectual disability.
 In Norway, this disorder is known as Følling's disease, named after its discoverer.
 Følling was one of the first physicians to apply detailed chemical analysis to the study of disease.

 In 1934 at Rikshospitalet, Følling saw a young woman named Borgny Egeland.
 She had two children, Liv and Dag, who had been normal at birth but subsequently developed intellectual disability.
-When Dag was about a year old, the mother noticed a strong smell to his urine.
+When Dag was about a year old, the mother noticed a strong smell in his urine.
 Følling obtained urine samples from the children and, after many tests, he found that the substance causing the odor in the urine was phenylpyruvic acid.
 The children, he concluded, had excess phenylpyruvic acid in the urine, the condition which came to be called phenylketonuria (PKU).

-His careful analysis of the urine of the two affected siblings led him to request many physicians near Oslo to test the urine of other affected patients.
+His analysis of the urine of the two affected siblings led him to request many physicians near Oslo to test the urine of other affected patients.
 This led to the discovery of the same substance he had found in eight other patients.
 He conducted tests and found reactions that gave rise to benzaldehyde and benzoic acid, which led him to conclude that the compound contained a benzene ring.
 Further testing showed the melting point to be the same as phenylpyruvic acid, which indicated that the substance was in the urine.

 In 1954, Horst Bickel, Evelyn Hickmans and John Gerrard published a paper that described how they created a diet that was low in phenylalanine and the patient recovered.
-Bickel, Gerrard and Hickmans were awarded the John Scott Medal in 1962 for their discovery.
+Bickel, Gerrard, and Hickmans were awarded the John Scott Medal in 1962 for their discovery.

 PKU was the first disorder to be routinely diagnosed through widespread newborn screening.
 Robert Guthrie introduced the newborn screening test for PKU in the early 1960s.
 With the knowledge that PKU could be detected before symptoms were evident, and treatment initiated, screening was quickly adopted around the world.
 Ireland was the first country to introduce a national screening programme in February 1966, Austria also started screening in 1966 and England in 1968.

-In 2017 the European Guidelines were published.
+In 2017, the European Guidelines were published.
 They were called for by the patient organizations such as the European Society for Phenylketonuria and Allied Disorders Treated as Phenylketonuria.
 They have received some critical reception.